 Why is video so special?
 It’s predicted that, by 2021, online videos will make up more than 80% of all consumer internet traffic, yet only 4% of presenters utilize video during their presentations.
 Considering 95% of viewers retain information when they watch it through video compared to 10% reading text, there’s a huge opportunity to make your business presentations snappier and more engaging.
 Whether you’re selling an idea, product, or strategy, you’ll capture the attention of your audience much more effectively with a video.
 Say goodbye to droopy eyelids.
 You’re entering a whole new league of PowerPoint presentations.

 How to insert video into PowerPoint

-The process for adding a video to PowerPoint will vary slightly depending on what version of PowerPoint you’re working with.
+The process for adding a video to PowerPoint will vary depending on what version of PowerPoint you’re working with.
 If you’re working on a Mac, or just want to embed a video that can play without an internet connection, download the video you want to embed as a file on your desktop.
 Then follow these steps.

 Embed a video from a file

 1. Click on the slide you want, then go to Menu > Insert.

 2. In the top right corner, click Video > Movie from file.

 3. Find the video you want to add and click Insert.

 4. Adjust the settings in the Video Format toolbar to make sure it plays the way you want it to.
 For example, select “Play Full Screen” or “Start Automatically” to trigger your video to take center stage when you switch over to that slide.